Thursday marked a significant milestone for the Queen – as she entered the history books as Britain's second-longest serving monarch.

 Queen Elizabeth II celebrated the milestone by indulging in one of her favourite pastimes – her love of horses.

-The monarch attended the Royal Windsor Horse Show in Windsor, where one of her own horses was competing.
+The monarch attended the Royal Windsor Horse Show in Windsor – which takes place in her private grounds at Windsor Castle

-And much to her delight, the steed – named St James – galloped to victory.
+Much to her delight , one of her steeds – named St James – galloped to victory.